SEO Settings

 Add cover images

-Announcements with cover images get better engagement when shared on social media.
+Posts with cover images get better engagement when shared on social media.

 Use a custom domain